SulizLina/Heart-Disease/heartdisease.md

 ```{r}
 fviz_silhouette(sil)
 ```
 The average silhouette width is 0.47.
 This value indicates that, on average, the data points within the clusters are reasonably well-separated from each other and exhibit some similarity to the points in their neighboring clusters.
-However, it's important to note that the interpretation of the silhouette width heavily depends on the specific dataset and problem domain.
-Different datasets may have different standards for what constitutes a good or bad silhouette width.
+However, it's important to note that the interpretation of the silhouette width heavily depends on the specific data set and problem domain.
+Different data set may have different standards for what constitutes a good or bad silhouette width.

 #### Total within-cluster-sum of square
 ```{r}